NOTE: If upon dissolution your organization will have remaining assets to transfer, click here.

 Once the AGO receives the complete package, you will be contacted if the AGO has any questions.
 After the AGO's review, if all is in order, you will receive a Final Notice of Dissolution, indicating the organization is dissolved.

-Step Six: Notifications.
+Step Seven: Notifications.

 Please inform all appropriate state and federal agencies of the dissolution, including the Secretary of the Commonwealth of Massachusetts and the Internal Revenue Service.
 If your organization operates in other states, those regulatory agencies should also be informed.